A modelling and computational study of the frustration index in signed networks: Speed-up techniques

 \section{Speed-up techniques}

 In this section we discuss techniques to speed up the branch and bound algorithm for solving the binary linear models described in the previous section.
+The branch and bound algorithm can be provided with a list of prioritised variables for branching which may speed up the solver if branching on these variables leads more quickly to integer solutions.
-Two techniques often deployed in solving Interger Programming (IP) models are valid inequalities and branching priority, which we discuss briefly.

-We implement some valid inequalities as constraints that are kept aside from the original constraints of the model and pulled into the model only if they are violated by a solution \cite{Klotzpractical}.
-This implementation of additional constraints restricts the model by cutting away a part of the feasible space.
-If these restrictions are valid and useful, they speed up the solver algorithm \cite{Klotzpractical}.
+Another technique often deployed in solving Integer Programming (IP) models is using \textit{valid inequalities} which we discuss briefly.
+Two key features of valid inequalities is that they are satisfied by the optimal integer solutions (validity), but are violated by undesired feasible solutions (usefulness).
+We implement some valid inequalities as \textit{lazy} constraints which are given to the solver, but only added to the model if they are violated by a solution \cite{Klotzpractical,gurobi}.
+Implementing valid inequalities as lazy constraints restricts the model by removing the undesired solutions that violate them.
+Such valid and useful restrictions reduce solve time \cite{Klotzpractical}.

-The branch and bound algorithm can be provided with a list of prioritised variables for branching which may speed up the solver if the prioritised list is more effective in making integer values.

-In this section, we discuss several speed-up techniques and report the improvement they yield at the end of each subsection.
-The solve time improvement evaluation is based on 100 Erd\H{o}s-R\'{e}nyi graphs with uniformly random parameters from the ranges $40 \leq n \leq 50$, $0 \leq \rho \leq 1$, and $0 \leq m^-/m \leq 1$.